amyjaderichards/Scrimba_CSS/README.md

 # Scrimba_CSS

 ## Summary
-My code for the Learn CSS Grid and the Learn Flexbox courses on [Scrimba](https://scrimba.com).
+My code for the Learn CSS Grid, Learn Flexbox and the Learn Bootstrap 4 courses on [Scrimba](https://scrimba.com).

 ## Languaged Used
 - HTML